 RELS 122 The Baptism of Europe.
 Studies the development and Christianization of Europe in the Middle Ages (500-1500 A.D.).
-Drawing upon the resources of the Catholic and Benedictine traditions, the course explores the theme of "person in community" through social structures (religious, political, economic) and through the interactions and/or conflicts between people and cultures (Eastern and Western Christianity; Christianity, Judaism, Islam).
-IAI H9 900.
+Drawing upon the resources of the Catholic and Benedictine traditions, the course explores the theme of "person in community" through social structures (religious, political and economic) and through the interactions and/or conflicts between people and cultures (Eastern and Western Christianity, Judaism and Islam).
 3 semester credit hours.

-RELS 130 Western Religious Traditions.
-An historical survey of Judaism, Christianity, and Islam.
+RELS 130 Abrahamic Traditions.
+An introduction to the three western "Abrahamic" religions - Judaism, Christianity and Islam - and their interactions.
 3 semester credit hours.
 Religious Studies Core Elective.
 Typically offered: Periodically.